Zain-Lam/Obsidian/6 - full notes/proof for Mean Value Theorem.md

 TD: YEAR1::TERM2::MA139 Analysis 2::02 Limits and the derivative
 Q: Prove MVT
+?
-A: Consider the function given by
+A:Consider the function given by
 $$
 g(x) = f(x) - x \cdot \frac{f(b) - f(a)}{b - a}.
 $$Then we have